Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: Related Works

 \subsection{Conditional Diffusion Models Using Concatenation}

-As in conditional GANs~\cite{mirza2014conditional}, conditional generation in diffusion models can be achieved by concatenating the condition and target domain representations~\cite{xie2023synthesizing, crosszamirski2023classguided, saharia2022palette, lyu2022conversion, saharia2021image}.
-However, most existing conditioned approaches focus on one-way translation with a predefined single-condition domain which is kept clean.
-These methods do not address the multi-domain translation setting we have defined, where any domain can serve as both input and output during generation.
-Other approaches consider to apply during training the same forward process to all domains, this approach can harm the generation's faithfulness to the condition.

-\paragraph{Noisy Condition} To allow a unified framework not to have a fixed configuration of condition and target domains, a class of approaches~\cite{lugmayr2022repaint,sasaki2021unitddpm,mariani2023multisource} introduces the concept of adding noise to the condition.
-During training, the condition is degraded using the same forward diffusion process as for generation, the model learns to reverse the diffusion process for all domains using the joint data distribution.

-Approaches such as RePaint~\cite{lugmayr2022repaint} apply a matching noise level between condition and generation and design a jumping mechanism to keep the generation faithful to the condition at the cost of greatly increasing the generation time.
+Recent approaches have attempted to address the use of multiple conditions or targets simultaneously through their concatenation \citep{xie2023synthesizing, cross2023class, saharia2022palette, lyu2022conversion, saharia2021image}.
+However, they primarily focus on one-way translation with fixed domains.
+They do not address the defined multi-domain translation setting, where any domain can serve as input or output during generation.
+Two main approaches have emerged to overcome these limitations: noisy condition and clean condition methods. \textbf{Noisy condition:} To allow a unified framework without a fixed configuration of condition and target domains, this class of approaches \citep{lugmayr2022repaint,sasaki2021unitddpm,marianimulti} introduces the concept of adding noise to the condition.
+During training, the condition is degraded using the same forward diffusion process, enabling the model to learn to reverse the diffusion process for all domains using the joint data distribution.
+For example, RePaint \citep{lugmayr2022repaint} applies a matching noise level between condition and generation and designs a jumping mechanism to maintain generation faithful to the condition while significantly increasing the generation time.

-\paragraph{Clean Condition} The condition can be kept clean during training and generation~\cite{xie2023synthesizing,crosszamirski2023classguided,saharia2022palette,lyu2022conversion,saharia2021image}.
-This scheme allows learning a one-way translation conditioned on a specific domain and produces successful results.
-However, it is not applicable in a multi-domain translation setting, where any domain can become an input or an output at generation time.
+\textbf{Multi-Source Diffusion Models for Simultaneous Music Generation and Separation (MSDM)} MSDM \citep{marianimulti} presents an innovative approach utilizing noisy conditions.
+The method proposes applying an equivalent amount of noise to both the condition domain and the generated target domain, enabling multi-domain translation learning in a supervised setting.
+While this formulation has demonstrated success in music generation, related applications \citep{lugmayr2022repaint,mengsdedit,chung2022improving,corneanu2024latentpaint,mayet2025tdpaint} have highlighted the limitations of noisy conditions and the necessity for additional mechanisms to synchronize the condition and target domains.

+These limitations motivate the exploration of alternative approaches, such as UMM-CSGM, which investigates the use of clean conditioning.